serlo/serlo-editor-lti/README.md

 1. Create a copy of `.env.local.template` as `.env`
 2. (optional) Add secret values to `.env`
 3. `yarn` to install dependencies
-4. `yarn dev-prep` to start the databases (docker) and frontend build
+4. `yarn dev` to start the databases and the express backend & build the frontend
-5. `yarn dev` to start the lti express server

 Now, the editor is running locally.
 On code changes the express server will restart and the frontend will be rebuild.